 7. Harare City

-The capital, Harare, is where I was brought up, and it has more going for it than first meets the eye.
-It has art galleries and historical relics, wildlife sanctuaries and natural beauty.
+The capital, Harare, has more going for it than first meets the eye.
+It has art galleries and historical relics, wildlife sanctuaries and natural beauty spots.
 It’s home to ladies-who-lunch and politicians, accountants and technology whizzes; gardeners and doctors.
 You’ll see cyclists carrying firewood on their heads, “emergency taxis” weaving crazily along pot-holed roads, and street vendors selling flags at traffic lights.
 The street lights often don’t work, yet certain suburban houses with generators will be illuminated from every square foot.
 The cars range from brand-new Hummers to dilapidated VW Beetles.
 The city centre can look tired and brash, yet the north-eastern suburbs are spacious and beautiful.

 Harare is the perfect mish-mash of contradictions to introduce you to Zimbabwe before heading into the bush.
-As much as I want you to experience Zimbabwe’s game parks and natural wonders, I think it’s equally important to embrace the country’s cities and towns, to understand the whole picture.
-Read my Harare, Zimbabwe travel guide.
+As much as we want you to experience Zimbabwe’s game parks and natural wonders, we think it’s equally important to embrace the country’s cities and towns, to understand the whole picture.
+Read our Harare, Zimbabwe travel guide.

 8. Gonarezhou National Park